 Increase the confidence of the birth partner to help the laboring mother

 Decrease postpartum anxiety and depression and so much more

-I approach birth holistically and feel honored to be able to share my expertise with women and their families in the Palouse.
+I approach birth holistically and feel honored to be able to share my expertise with women and their families in lake county.
 Every woman should feel supported, loved, and encouraged during their birth journey.

-I serve as a certified birth doula through DONA International in the Pullman, Washington and Moscow, Idaho area.
-I have enjoyed supporting parents at Pullman Regional Hospital and Gritman Medical Center.
-I have three beautiful children and have been so blessed by having doulas by my side throughout two of my birth journeys.
+I serve as a certified birth doula through DONA International in the Lake County Illinois area.
+I am new to the area and I have enjoyed supporting parents at Pullman Regional Hospital and Gritman Medical Center in eastern Washington State.
+I have four beautiful children and have been so blessed by having doulas by my side throughout three of my birth journeys.
 I am so thankful for the opportunity to help you prepare for your labor and delivery and provide continuous labor support.

 I have a bachelors in Physical and Health Education (K-12), and I have worked with teen parents encouraging, supporting, and educating them as they transition into parenthood which lead me to my passion as a birth doula; helping women love their birth experience.
 I love hiking, running, watching my family laugh, and having coffee with people I love.

 After beginning our relationship with a meet and greet, I am committed to the wellbeing of your growing family, and available whenever needed throughout your entire pregnancy.